 Model validation on external data

 The samples that we studied throughout this manuscript are fairly heterogeneous and were collected by different individuals over a span of several months/years.
 However, different sample types were still analyzed within the same labs, by the same protocols, and thus may be more consistent than one might expect from data collected and analyzed independently by different labs—which would be an ultimate goal of future applications of this methodology.
-We thus applied our best-fitting protein abundance model to analyze protein data with similar conditions that was independently collected and analyzed [7].
-Since this external dataset did not contain measurements for all of the 4196 proteins that we measured and constructed our model on, we tested two alternative approaches of applying our model to the external data.
-For the first approach, we filled the missing parts of the external data with the median values of our in-house data before making predictions.
-In the second approach, we restricted our training dataset to only include proteins that appeared in the external validation data set.
-These two approaches lead to comparable results (Fig 8).
-Notably, our model made mostly correct predictions on this dataset.
+We thus applied our best-fitting protein abundance model to analyze protein data with similar conditions that was independently collected and analyzed [12].
+However, the largest external comparison dataset that we could find consisted of measurements for only ~2,000 proteins, which is substantially less the 4196 proteins that we measured and constructed our models on.
+Further, the particular bacterial strain (BW25113, a “K” strain) used in this external dataset was distinct from ours (REL606, a “B” strain), so not all of the proteins from our model have direct orthologs in this external dataset.
+Based on our analysis of the dominant genes contributing to the principal components (S1 Table), however, this strain level-variation may be less important than the missing data values.
+We tested two alternative approaches of applying our model to the external data.
+For the first approach, we filled the missing parts of the external data with the median values of our in-house data before making predictions (Table 3).
+In the second approach, we restricted our training dataset to only include proteins that appeared in the external validation data set (Table 4).
+These two approaches lead to comparable results.
+Notably, our model made mostly correct predictions on this entirely independent dataset.
 The model was most accurate at distinguishing between different growth phase data, and moderately accurate at distinguishing Na+ concentration and carbon source.
-The external data did not have variation in Mg2+ levels, however, and our model incorrectly predicted several samples to have high Mg2+.
+The external data did not consist of samples with variable Mg2+ concentrations, however, and we note that our model incorrectly predicted several samples to have high Mg2+.

 Discussion

-Our central goal in this manuscript was to determine whether gene expression measurements from a single species of bacterium are sufficient to predict environmental growth conditions.
-We analyzed a rich dataset of 152 samples for mRNA data and 105 samples for protein data across 16 distinct laboratory conditions as a proof-of-concept.
-We could show that E. coli gene expression is responsive to external conditions in a measurable and consistent way that permits identification of external conditions from gene signatures alone using supervised machine learning techniques.
+Our central goal here was to determine whether gene expression measurements from a single species of bacterium are sufficient to predict environmental features.
+We analyzed a rich dataset of 152 samples for mRNA data and 105 samples for protein data across 16 distinctly classified laboratory conditions as a proof-of-concept.
+We showed that E. coli gene expression is responsive to external conditions in a measurable and consistent way that permits identification of environmental features from gene signatures alone via supervised machine learning techniques.

 While E. coli is a well-characterized species, our analysis relies on none of this a priori knowledge.
-It is thus likely that increasing the number and diversity of training samples and conditions will produce further improvements in accuracy and discrimination between a wider array of conditions.
+Previous approaches have focused on modeling cellular biology and metabolism in order to predict the growth capabilities of individual species in various environments [27–29].
+Rather than using varied environmental conditions to interrogate cellular regulation [23,25], we instead determined that the abundances of cellular macromolecules themselves are sufficient to provide accurate information about environmental conditions.